VickyInFrance/VickyInFrance.github.io/_pages/residential_en.md

 <div style="text-align: right"> <h1 id="price-brunch">  Pricing </h1> </div>

-- Bed and breakfast is 50 euros a night.
+- Bed and breakfast is 50 euros per person a night, or 80 euros per couple sharing a room.
-- Brunch and lunches with English or French conversation for approximately one hour and are priced at 20 euros per person.
+- Brunch and 2-course lunches with English or French conversation for approximately one hour and are priced at 20 euros per person.
+(You are welcome to bring your own wine.)
 - Tea with English or French conversation for approximately one hour at 12 euros per person.
 - Picnic lunches can vary between 8 euros and 14 euros per person.
 - English lessons are 40 euros an hour.